Dear readers of ADxS.org, please forgive the disruption.

 Increased

-Neurogenesis with the maturation of neural stem cells in the hippocampus has central importance for cognitive function.707169 One of the pathways of action of antidepressants is the suppression of mechanisms that impair neurogenesis.72
+Neurogenesis with the maturation of neuronal stem cells in the hippocampus is of central importance for cognitive function.707169 One of the modes of action of antidepressants is the suppression of mechanisms that impair neurogenesis.72

 1.2.1.2.1.3.
 Inhibition of long-term potentiation¶